Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Conclusion

-Java 23 brings a number of improvements that simplify the work of developers and allow more efficient use of the platform.
-New features, such as language, performance and tooling enhancements, once again confirm that Java is the preferred choice for many developers.
+Java 23 brings a number of enhancements that simplify developers’ work and enable more efficient use of the platform.
+New features, whether in language, performance, or tools, once again confirm that Java remains the preferred choice for many developers.

 Java SE 21 (LTS)